 LandKeepers was developed for community members, band councilors, technical advisors and anyone with a sincere interest to learn more about what mining and pipelines may mean for the land and its people.
 If you have questions, comments, or suggestions, please feel welcome to join the forum discussions or send in a note with our feedback form.

 The LandKeepers website is currently project of the Centre for Science in Public Participation (http://www.csp2.org), the Canadian Boreal Initiative (http://www.borealcanada.ca), the Headwaters Initiative and was developed with the help of many organizations and individuals.
-A very big THANK YOU to Campion Foundation (http://www.campionfoundation.org) for its generous support.
+A very big THANK YOU to Campion Foundation (http://www.campionfoundation.org) and this Security Doors Company in Perth for helping.